hashicorp/vscode-terraform/README.md

 For Terraform Search files, the extension provides auto-completion for search specific blocks and attributes, helping you build effective queries to find resources and configurations across your Terraform codebase.

+For Terraform Policy files, the extension provides auto-completion for policy specific blocks and attributes, helping you author policies easily and maintain compliance with confidence.

-This means that you can benefit from auto-completion, parameter info, quick info, and member lists when working with Terraform, Terraform Stacks, and Terraform Search files.
-Whether you're defining stacks, resources, variables, or search queries, the extension will provide context-specific completions to help you write your code more efficiently.
+This means that you can benefit from auto-completion, parameter info, quick info, and member lists when working with Terraform, Terraform Stacks, Terraform Search and Terraform Policy files.
+Whether you're defining stacks, resources, variables, search queries or policies the extension will provide context-specific completions to help you write your code more efficiently.

 > **Note:** If there are syntax errors present in the document upon opening, intellisense may not provide all completions.
 Please fix the errors and reload the document and intellisense will return.
 See [hcl-lang#57](https://github.com/hashicorp/hcl-lang/issues/57) for more information.